 Again, this probably needs to be split into four illustrations on one page.

 The story description here is fairly self-explanatory, each discovery shown in each illustration.
+Yes this one split into several

 Pg3

 Dave is seen on hands and knees staring into the windows of the tiny town, watching the tiny people go about their lives, enamoured with the interactions between the people.
+So we see the scale of him close up to the micropolis (like massive eye up against tiny window)

 Pg4

 Again, probably needs to be split over a number of images.
+Preferably just oneimage again here.

 Streams of people all ages, abilities, ethnicities, are seen wandering up the long path to Springhead Pumping Station.
 The gates are open and it somehow has a more welcoming feel than before.
 Dave is seen watching people with his arms folded, a frown on his face.